Our Genealogical Helper for Blue Lock ...

 - Return to Citation

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Blue Lock.
-Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Blue Lock
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Blue Lock

 Our distance measurements begin at a specific point in Blue Lock.
 The point that we are using is located at these GPS coordinates - Latitude: 32.2885, Longitude: -87.8897 [Map].
 In this case, the coordinates for Blue Lock have been provided by the Geographic Names Information System (GNIS).